exoplatform/exo-documentation/docs/Administration.rst

 Search Domain
 ----------
-You can search a domain just by typing some characters on the search field just next to the Add Domain button.
+You can search a domain just by typing some characters on the search field near to the ``Add Domain`` button.

 Fields that will be take into account in the search are: